2023 Stewardship Report

 A Message from our CEO

-Stewardship (through direct engagement and proxy voting) is one of the more effective tools that an active manager such as Pzena has at its disposal to exert a constructive, long-term-oriented influence on the trajectory of a company.
+Stewardship (through direct engagement and proxy voting) is one of the more effective tools that we have at our disposal to exert a constructive, long-term-oriented influence on the improvement trajectory of a company.
 We view stock ownership as an opportunity to help steer companies in the direction of creating long-term value for our clients, and therefore explicitly favor engagement over divestment.

 Pzena Approach to Stewardship

-At Pzena, our role as responsible stewards of capital is an integral part of our fiduciary responsibility to act in our clients’ best interests, maximizing long-term shareholder value.
+At Pzena, our role as responsible stewards of capital has always been an integral part of our fiduciary responsibility to act in our clients’ best interests, maximizing long-term shareholder value.

 Deep research and extensive engagement can help value investors capitalize on controversy and access this potential source of alpha, making engagement a cornerstone of our investment philosophy and a critical component of our process as long-term active investors.